Ice beer: History

 Labatt had patented a specific method for making ice beer in 1997, 1998 and 2000, "A process for chill-treating, which is exemplified by a process for preparing a fermented malt beverage wherein brewing materials are mashed with water and the resulting mash is heated and wort separated therefrom.
 The wort is boiled cooled and fermented, and the beer is subjected to a finishing stage, which includes aging, to produce the final beverage.
 The improvement comprises subjecting the beer to a cold stage comprising rapidly cooling the beer to a temperature of about its freezing point in such a manner that ice crystals are formed therein in only minimal amounts.
 The resulting cooled beer is then mixed for a short period of time with a beer slurry containing ice crystals, without any appreciable collateral increase in the amount of ice crystals in the resulting mixture.
 Finally, the so-treated beer is extracted from the mixture."
-The company provides the following explanation for the layman: "During this unique process, the temperature is reduced until fine ice crystals form in the beer.
-Then using an exclusive process, the crystals are removed.
-The result is a full-flavoured balanced beer."

 Miller acquired the U.S. marketing and distribution rights to Molson's products, and first introduced the Molson product in the United States in August 1993 as Molson Ice.
 Miller also introduced the Icehouse brand under the Plank Road Brewery brand name shortly thereafter, and it is still sold nationwide.

 Anheuser-Busch introduced Bud Ice (5.5% ABV) in 1994, and it remains one of the country's top selling ice beers.
 Bud Ice has a somewhat lower alcohol content than most other ice beer brands.
 In 1995, Anheuser-Busch also introduced two other major brands: Busch Ice (5.9% ABV, introduced 1995) and Natural Ice (also 5.9% ABV, also introduced in 1995).
 Natural Ice is the No. 1 selling ice beer brand in the United States; its low price makes it very popular on college campuses all over the country.
-Keystone Ice, a value-based subdivision of Coors, also produces a 5.9% ABV brew labeled Keystone Ice.

-Common ice beer brands in Canada in 2017, with approximately 5.5 to 6 per cent alcohol content, include Carling Ice, Molson Keystone Ice, Molson's Black Ice, Busch Ice, Old Milwaukee Ice, Brick's Laker Ice and Labatt Ice.
+Common ice beer brands in Canada in 2017, with approximately 5.5 to 6 per cent alcohol content, include Carling Ice, Molson's Black Ice, Busch Ice, Old Milwaukee Ice, Brick's Laker Ice and Labatt Ice.
 There is a Labatt Maximum Ice too, with 7.1 per cent alcohol.

 Characteristics and regulation

-The ice beers are typically known for their high alcohol-to-price ratio.
+Ice beers are typically known for their high alcohol-to-price ratio.
 In some areas, a substantial number of ice beer products are considered to often be bought by "street drunks," and are prohibited for sale.
 For example, most of the products that are explicitly listed as prohibited in the beer and malt liquor category in the Seattle area are ice beers.